Facebook’s recent outage reminded me that more people I know are dropping it like a bad habit.

 People without a Facebook account are like modern day lepers.
 At best looked at skeptically, at worst actively shunned, they are the new crazy aunt/uncle who shows up only on family holidays smelling vaguely of paint thinner.

 But, those incredulous stares they encounter when they utter the words, “I don’t use Facebook,” are slowly becoming less common.
 I know I’m no longer surprised when I meet someone not on Facebook.
 It happens to me often enough that I can’t dismiss it as simply anecdote.

 Cutting the Facebook Cord

 I’m rapidly becoming one of them.
 Using Facebook for business building is a waste of time.
 The culture is toxic and my work is controversial enough that the people who would respond to it there would eat up my time with pointless arguments.

-And since most of them are my real life friends there are two dynamics value will not be created:
+And since most of them are my real life friends there are two dynamics at play preventing value creation:

 - They aren’t potential customers; as friends they should get my opinions for free.